okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/session-cookie/main/index.md

 Be aware of the following requirements:

 * You must have your redirect URI listed as a Trusted Origin within Okta.
 This is required to protect against open redirect attacks.
-* You may only use the session token once to establish a session.
+* You can only use the session token once to establish a session.
 The session token can't be used again if the session expires or if a user signs out of Okta after using the token.
 * When using a GET request to `https://{yourOktaDomain}/login/sessionCookieRedirect`, Internet Explorer is only compatible with redirect URLs that don't grow beyond 255 characters, including request parameters.
     If the `redirectUrl` is only going to Okta and the request parameters are longer, then use a POST request to this API and provide more request parameters as POST form parameters.
 For more information about the character limitation, see the [Microsoft documentation](https://support.microsoft.com/en-us/help/208427/maximum-url-length-is-2-083-characters-in-internet-explorer).